-GIACC is a UK-based centre run by two construction lawyers, Neill Stansbury and Catherine Stansbury.
+GIACC is a long-established UK-based centre run by two construction lawyers, Neill Stansbury and Catherine Stansbury.
 They have a huge database of supportive material and templates that you can pick up and use.
 Since its launch in 2008, the GIACC Resource Centre has been visited on-line by organisations and individuals from 190 countries.
 You can contact them here.

 They publish a set of twelve anti-corruption standards for construction projects, each containing detailed guidance: